ShahadAlsubhi/Movie-review-sentiment-analyzer/README.md

 # Movie-review-sentiment-analyzer: This tool analyzes the text and it assigns a sentiment analysis that is categorized into three types, Positive, Negative and neutral.
+Users will write their review in the input field and then the user will be promoted to pick the number of n-grams.
+After that, all the calculations that were made for assignment will be written in the output.
+Polarity percentage will be for the review as a whole while Keyword Polarity will be specific to the n-gram.
+Additionally, for each keyword of the n-gram will have its own sentiment assigned.